Gourmand syndrome: Signs and symptoms

+A new-found obsession with refined foods after frontal lobe injury is the primary characterization of Gourmand syndrome.

 Causes

-It is believed that the frontotemporal circuits, normally involved in healthy eating, can, when injured, cause gourmand syndrome in patients.
+It is believed that the frontotemporal circuits, which are normally involved in healthy eating, can cause gourmand syndrome when they are injured.

 History

 Only 36 people had been diagnosed with gourmand syndrome as of 2001.
-In many of these cases, the patient did not have any interest in food beforehand nor had any family history with eating disorders.
+In many of these cases, the patient did not have any interest in food beforehand nor any family history with eating disorders.

-The first, most famous case was seen in 1997 by Regard and Landis in the journal Neurology: after a Swiss stroke patient was released from the hospital, he immediately quit his job as a political journalist and took up the profession of food critic.
+The first, most famous case was seen in 1997 by Regard and Landis in the journal Neurology.
+After a Swiss stroke patient was released from the hospital, he immediately quit his job as a political journalist and took up the profession of food critic.
 Regard and Landis also observed an athletic businessman with this condition whose family was shocked to see such a sudden, drastic change in his diet.

 Only one case of gourmand syndrome has been reported in a child.
-He was born with issues with his right temporal lobe; at eight years old he began to experience seizures, within the year of the seizures beginning, his behavior began to change to the symptoms of gourmand syndrome.
+He was born with issues with his right temporal lobe.
+At eight years old he began to experience seizures.
+Within a year of the seizures beginning, his behavior began exhibit symptoms of gourmand syndrome.

 In 2014, a man that was once interested in marathon running now was only interested in gastronomy, traveling hundreds or thousands of miles to eat gourmet food.
 He became a famous gastronomic critic and gained 50 kg (110 pounds).